1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Click on Restart (classic mode):

-Warning: Depending on the installed operating system, the system volume may be named /dev/sda
+Warning: depending on the installed operating system, the system volume may be named /dev/sda

 , /dev/sda1

-, or /dev/vda
+or /dev/vda

-; the same goes for the data volume /dev/sdb
+; the same applies to the data volume /dev/sdb

 , /dev/sdb2

-, or /dev/vdb
+or /dev/vdb

-To enable rescue mode:
+To activate the rescue mode:

-- Click here to access your product management in the Infomaniak Manager (need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

 - Click directly on the name assigned to the relevant product.